aidantr/fuzzy-gfe/README.md

 ## How to run

-The bash file `runall.sh` runs all the necessary Matlab files in order to reproduce the tables and figures in the paper.
+The bash file `runall.sh` runs all the necessary Matlab files to reproduce the tables and figures in the paper.

 ## Repository structure